What is pupil premium?

 - Specialist educational support services (e.g. educational psychologists, specialist teachers).

-- Individual and group intervention programmes in english and maths in line with IEP targets.
+- Individual and group intervention programmes in English and Maths.

 - Classroom and SEN support to ensure maximum progress for pupil premium eligible children.

 - Resources to support specific programmes.

 - 1:1 tuition for identified pupils in Maths and English.

 - Music tuition fees for pupils.

 - Subsidised school trips and visitors to the school.